JHHScheidt/ACML/src/lab1/README.txt

 every layer you want a bias node.
 NOTE: the bias for output node is always false!

-After this you can set your Learningrate (advised is somewhere between 0.01 and 1) The iterations can also be initialised this means how many times it will run your training set through the neural network and adjust the weights.
+After this you can set your Learningrate (advised is somewhere between 0.01 and 1) The iterations can also be initialised, which changes the number of times it will run your training set through the neural network and adjust the weights.

 An interface was introduced to allow different methods of learning while maintaining the same underlying structure.
 In the default implementation only Backpropagation is available.
 So this can be set as a new learning method and will be needed to pass into the NN.

-Initialisation: The class is called NeuralNet and the constructor asks for 3 inputs, the layers with corresponding neurons, a bias boolean array and a learningmethod.
+Initialisation: The class is called NeuralNet and the constructor asks for 3 inputs: the layers with corresponding neurons, a bias boolean array and a learningmethod.
 After this the NeuralNet class will fully setup the NN.
 Several debug print methods have been made to allow checking if the initialised set up is indeed what was wished upon.